 Before you can get your liquid nitrogen, you need a special container to transport it called a dewar.
 The dewar insulates the liquid nitrogen and helps prevent it from evaporating before you use it.
 When transporting your liquid nitrogen home, be careful when packing it into your car.
 Make sure it can’t get knocked over or roll around to prevent damage to the dewar.

 Making the Liquid Nitrogen Ice Cream

 Now, with the precautions in place and the liquid nitrogen ready, it is time to start the mixing process.
 Combine the homemade ice cream ingredients in a large stainless steel bowl.
-You can use whatever recipe you want, including recipes with alternative ingredients.
+You can use whatever recipe you want, including recipes with alternative ingredients or ones from specialty ice cream cookbooks.
+If you are lactose intolerant or have a dairy allergy, you can also use a recipe that fits your dietary needs.
 The important thing is to mix the ingredients until the sugar has completely dissolved because that’s how you know it’s ready for the next step.

 Next, add the liquid nitrogen using the proper safety precautions.
 Pour it slowly into the bowl and stir with the spoon until the mixture is frozen.
 This shouldn’t take any more than a few minutes.

 Once the ice cream is frozen and the last of the liquid nitrogen has evaporated, it’s ready to be served.
 Don’t be afraid to grab an ice cream scoop and start dishing it out into homemade waffle cones and bowls and top with fresh whipped cream from a whipped cream dispenser.
 Then, watch the guests fall in love with the delicious texture and flavor of liquid nitrogen ice cream.
 If, by some miracle, you have any ice cream left, store it in an airtight ice cream container.